What’s New in Exasol 8?

 • Add more users or concurrency without affecting the performance.

 Compared to previous versions, vertical scaling is now more convenient because it only requires shutting down a single worker cluster, not the entire database.
-For more information about vertical scaling, see Scale a Cluster.

 Horizontal scaling entails adding more clusters to optimize concurrency and manage higher workloads.
 You can use horizontal scaling when you want to isolate different workloads between teams and ensure that resources used in queries by one team do not impact other teams.
-For information about adding more clusters, see Create a Cluster.

 Administration